Experimental design for Partially Observed Markov Decision Processes: Framework and Assumptions

 \subsection{Parameter Estimation}

 After running an experiment, using one of the control policies, the parameter $\theta$ is estimated either via an EM algorithm or by directly maximizing the loglikelihood.
 These two estimation methods had similar accuracy in our simulations, although the EM algorithm was generally slower.
-Convergence of the EM algorithm is discussed in Cappe et al. \cite {Cappe} for Hidden Markov Models and extends naturally to POMDP's.
+Convergence of the EM algorithm is discussed in \cite {Cappe} for Hidden Markov Models and extends naturally to POMDP's.

-For the asymptotic properties of the MLE we refer to Cappe as well \cite{Cappe}, where conditions for consistency and asymptotic normality in Hidden Markov Models are given.
-The central elements of their proof are the stationarity of the process $(X_t,Y_t)$ along with certain forgetting properties of the filter, meaning that ignoring all but the past $m$ observations (as we do) yields an error in the filter distribution that decreases exponentially in $m$.
-We note that if we employ a time-independent control policy (as we do in Section 5), we obtain to a Hidden Markov Model and can rely on \cite{Cappe} if we assume stationarity.
-In Appendix 2 we establish extensions of forgetting properties for POMDP models more generally, which points to a more general asymptotic theory for the MLE in this case, but do not pursue this here.
+For the asymptotic properties of the MLE we refer to \cite{Cappe}, where conditions for consistency and asymptotic normality in Hidden Markov Models are given.
+The central elements of their proof are the stationarity of the process $(x_t,y_t)$ along with certain forgetting properties of the filter, meaning that ignoring all but the past $m$ observations (as we do) yields an error in the filter distribution that decreases exponentially in $m$.
+We note that if we employ a time-independent control policy (as we do in Section 5), we obtain a Hidden Markov Model and can rely on \cite{Cappe} if we assume stationarity.
+In the Appendix \ref{app:B} we establish extensions of forgetting properties for POMDP models more generally, which points to a more general asymptotic theory for the MLE in this case, but do not pursue this here.

-Theorem \ref{FI approx} shows that using $FI_{approx}$ is a good approximation to the Partial Observation Fisher Information for running a dynamic program.
+Theorem \ref{FI approx} shows that using $POFI_m$ is a good approximation to the Fisher Information for running a dynamic program.
 This provides a control policy that is an approximation to the optimal control policy.
 Now consider using this approximate policy to run an experiment and then estimating $\theta$ by evaluating the MLE.
-The asymptotic variance of this MLE will be the the inverse of the Partial Observation Fisher Information, with controls from the approximate policy.
-It is therefore of interest to compare POFI with an optimal policy and POFI with the approximate policy.
-In Appendix \ref{sec:best FI} we show \begin{mythm} Given that the mixing conditions in Assumption \ref{mixing} (\ref{sec:mixing}) hold we have
+The asymptotic variance of this MLE will be the inverse of the Fisher Information, with controls from the approximate policy.
+It is therefore of interest to compare the Fisher Information with an optimal policy and that with the approximate policy derived from the POFI objective.
+In Appendix \ref{sec:best FI} we show \begin{theorem} Given that the mixing conditions in Assumption \ref{mixing} (\ref{sec:mixing}) hold we have